Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 Azure Schema Registry is a schema repository service hosted by Azure Event Hubs, providing schema storage, versioning, and management.
-This package provides an Avro encoder capable of serializing and deserializing payloads containing Avro-encoded data.
+This package provides an Avro encoder capable of encoding and decoding payloads containing Avro-encoded data.

 Key links: